celiafi/idiot/readme.md

 #### encryptedExtension

 The extension for already encrypted files.
 This is dependent on encryption software.
 For Axcrypt, default is `axx`.

+#### encryptionString

+The command string used for encryption.
+Passphrases and file names can be referenced with ¤PASSPHRASE¤ and ¤FILENAME¤.

 ### Generic-mode specific properties